20 Common Phrasal Verbs for B2 First: Meanings, Examples, and Exam Tips

 • look after

-Very often, the meaning of the phrasal verb is different from the meaning of the main verb by itself.
+Very often, the meaning of a phrasal verb is different from the meaning of the main verb by itself.

-That is why phrasal verbs need to be learned as whole expressions.
+That is why phrasal verbs need to be learned as complete expressions, not word by word.

-Phrasal verbs are especially important for B2 First because they help you sound more natural and more fluent.
+Phrasal verbs are especially important for B2 First because they make your English sound more natural and more fluent.
 Native speakers use them all the time, and Cambridge exams often test them directly or indirectly.

 • Reading and Use of English Part 1